Amores (Ovid): Humor, playfulness, and sincerity

-Ovid’s ironic humor has led scholars to project the idea that Amores functions kind of playful game, both in the context of its relationship with other poetic works, and in the thematic context of love as well.
+Ovid's ironic humor has led scholars to project the idea that the Amores function as a kind of playful game, both in the context of their relationship with other poetic works, and in the thematic context of love as well.
 The theme of love as a playful, humorous game is developed though the flirtatious and lighthearted romance described.
-Ovid’s witty humor undermines the idea that the relationships with the women in the poems are anything lasting or that Ovid has any deep emotion attachment to the relationships.
+Ovid's witty humor undermines the idea that the relationships with the women in the poems are anything lasting or that Ovid has any deep emotion attachment to the relationships.
 His dramatizations of Corinna are one example that Ovid is perhaps more interested in poking fun at love than being truly moved by it.
 For instance, in II.2 as Ovid faces Corinna leaving by ship, and he dramatically appeals to the Gods for her safety.
-This is best understood through the lens of humor and Ovid’s playfulness, as to take it seriously would make the “fifty-six allusive lines…[look] absurdly pretentious if he meant a word of them.”
+This is best understood through the lens of humor and Ovid's playfulness, as to take it seriously would make the "fifty-six allusive lines...[look] absurdly pretentious if he meant a word of them."

-Due to the humor and the irony in the piece, some scholars have come question the sincerity of Amores.
-Other scholars through find sincerity in the humor, knowing that Ovid is playing a game based on rhetorical emphasis placed on Latin, and various styles poets and people adapted in Roman culture.
+Due to the humor and the irony in the piece, some scholars have come to question the sincerity of the Amores.
+Other scholars, though, find sincerity in the humor, knowing that Ovid is playing a game based on rhetorical emphasis placed on Latin, and various styles poets and people adapted in Roman culture.